pmcgn/rpi_watchdog_go/readme.md

 | HTTP_HEALTH_CHECK_URL            | Once a URL is provided, a periodic HTTP call against this URL will be performed.                                          |
 | HTTP_HEALTH_CHECK_DELAY          | Delay between HTTP calls.
 Parameter is optional, default is 10s.                                                          |
 | HTTP_HEALTH_CHECK_ERRORTHRESHOLD | Provides the maximum number of consecutive HTTP errors before a reset is triggerd.
 Parameter is optional, default is 5.   |

+## Running the container with activated HTTP monitoring

+In this case, the container needs to know which URL shall be monitored.
+An optional delay between two consecutive health checks, can be provided.
+This delay can be larger than the internal timelimit of 15s from the watchdog hardware.
+This application will count the failed responses and if the limit is reached, stop writing to the watchdog device.
+This will trigger the reset.
+Yes, this is the most brutal way to get a webinterface up and running again.
+You're welcome to send me pull requests.
+To avoid reset loops after a reboot, there must be one successful HTTP call before a reset will be performed.

+To run the container with active HTTP monitoring, run the following docker command (change your URL):
+> docker run -d --name watchdog \
+> --device /dev/watchdog:/dev/watchdog \
+> -e WATCHDOG_START_DELAY=120 \
+> -e HTTP_HEALTH_CHECK_URL=http://192.168.1.10 \
+> -e HTTP_HEALTH_CHECK_DELAY=30 \
+> -e HTTP_HEALTH_CHECK_ERRORTHRESHOLD=10 \
+> --restart always \
+> pmcgn/rpiwatchdog

+# IMPORTANT: Stopping the watchdog
+Please note, that the watchdog hardware can't be deactivated once it is active!
+In future releases, I plan to implement a mechanism to pause the HTTP healtch check.
+For now, it runs forever. **A stop of this container will cause a reboot after 15 seconds!!!**
+If you want to upgrade the monitored container, you have to change the restart policy of the watchdog container to 'no' and then do a reboot of the host.
+After the reboot, the watchdog is inactive.
+This is the exact procedure:

+1. Change restart policy of watchdog container via: ```docker update --restart=no watchdog```
+1. On Raspian, reboot with ```sudo shutdown -r now```
+1. Upgrade/replace the monitored container
+1. Change restart policy of watchdog container ```docker update --restart=no watchdog```
+1. start watchdog container wit ```docker start watchdog```